prasadbidwai/DataStructures-Algorithms/README.md

 This is a repository with Implementatioan of Data Structure & Algorithms in Java.

 ###Contents:
-1. interesting interview questions and their solutions in Java.
+1. Interview questions and their solutions in Java.
-2. interesting interview questions in SQL & their solutons.
+2. SQL based Interview questions & their solutons.